algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 # 1. Document Purpose & Definition

-The goal of the Technical Specifications is to take the Functional Requirements that define the features, scope, and goals of the project, dissect each requirement, and turn it into instructions, as clear as possible, to guide the development team in the successful completion of their mission.
+The goal of the Technical Specifications is to take the Functional Requirements that define the features, scope, and goals of the project, dissect each requirement, and turn it into instructions, as clear as possible, to guide the development team.

-We therefore encourage thorough reading of the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md) before further reading.
+We therefore encourage a thorough reading of the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md) before further reading.

-The goal of the Technical Requirements is to clarify as many dark areas as possible to prevent the engineers from making decisions
-In a sense, while the Functional Requirements represent the "What/Why" aspect of the project, the Technical Requirements are supposed to represent the "How" of the project.
+The aim is to clarify as many dark areas as possible to prevent the engineers from making decisions In a sense, while the Functional Requirements represent the "What/Why" aspect of the project, the Technical Requirements are supposed to represent the "How" of the project.

 # 2. Glossary